 The experienced guides will take you to the best snorkeling spots where you’ll have the highest possible chance of seeing turtles.

-They even take you out to Little Water Cay where you can spot iguanas.
+They even take you out to Little Water Cay where you can spot iguanas too.
 Cool, right?!

 Check out the beautiful sea turtle spotted at Grace Bay in the video below:

-Another one of the best places to see turtles in Providenciales is at Mangrove Cay which is a small, uninhabited island located just off the northeastern coast of Providenciales.
+Mangrove Cay is a small, uninhabited island located just off the northeastern coast of Providenciales.

 This 286-acre uninhabited island is made up almost entirely of red mangroves which are intersected by water channels.